ZayanMuhammed/File_Server/README.md

 ### Environment Variables

 >[!IMPORTANT]
->Note that there is a .env file to configure to your liking!
+>Note that make a .env file to configure to your liking!

 ```env
 PORT=3000